samrocketman/jervis/README.md

 then please feel free to [watch this repository][watch-repo] because I use the issue tracking and wiki for planning.

+## Why Jervis?

+What is Jervis attempting to scale?
+Let's talk about some scale bottlenecks that have been overcome by Jenkins (formerly Hudson) and its community.

+The scaling issue is a main bullet.
+The solution for the issue is in a sub-bullet.

+* Developers are challenged with building often and even deploying often.
+  * Jenkins was invented.
+* Jenkins infrastructure is strained when too many slaves are in one master and too many jobs are queued up on a daily basis.
+A single master struggles to perform all requested builds in a timely manner.
+Jenkins also suffers from single point of failure as a lone master.
+  * Multi-master Jenkins was invented.
+This provides redundancy for the master.
+    Throughput for daily build capacity is improved.
+* Jenkins jobs suffer from a lot of duplicate code.
+It is difficult to fix a bug in one job and have it propagate to other jobs.
+  * Jenkins Job DSL plugin was invented.
+Configuration through code is now possible.
+Multiple jobs can be generated and regenerated with the same code using templates in a domain specific language.
+* Onboarding new projects in a Jenkins installation can be difficult.
+Typically engineers will get together and discuss the needs of the project and then configure a Jenkins job for the needs of the project.
+For enterprises with a very large number of projects it is typically hard to scale number of build engineers to match with the large number of projects which require onboarding into the build ecosystem.
+  * Jervis is being invented.
+Job generation through convention over configuration.
+Scaling the onboarding for a project by creating and abiding by conventions in how jobs are generated.
+This is for large scale job generation and project onboarding.
+Jervis is taking lessons learned from a seasoned build engineer and attempting to fill this gap in the Jenkins ecosystem.

 # Building Jervis

 ## Dependencies